deamorim2/sdbs/EN-US/de9im.rst

   -- Answer: our two good docks

-Note the use of the three-parameter version of :command:`ST_Relate`, which returns true if the pattern matches or false if it does not.
+Note the use of the three-parameter version of ST_Relate_, which returns true if the pattern matches or false if it does not.
 For a fully-defined pattern like this one, the three-parameter version is not needed -- we could have just used a string equality operator.

 However, for looser pattern searches, the three-parameter allows substitution characters in the pattern string: